adamcobabe/mrv/doc/source/compare.rst

 .. [#mapymel] ``MFnDagNode::child`` becomes ``DagNode.childAtIndex``, and is not available under ``DagNode.child``.
 .. [#mmnsmrv] All patches applied to globally available MayaAPI types, such as MPlug or MSelection list reside in the 'm' namespace to prevent clashes with possibly existing patched methods.
 .. [#mpmmrv] This is potentially dangerous as ``MPlug.msetFloat(...)`` supports undo, whereas the original MPlug.setFloat(...) does not.
 There is a debugging environment variable which helps to find these kind of bugs.
+.. [#perfm10] Maya 2010 is the fastest release so far regarding the python performance.
+Maya 2011 is about 7% slower.